diyjac/MLND-Capstone-Project/README.md

 ### Trainer in Target Testing Mode
 ![Trainer Testing](./visualization/target-testing.png)

 Below is an example of the output from the provided Jupyter Notebook: [./visualization/training_visualization.ipynb](./visualization/training_visualization.ipynb).
-You can look at a complete process of generations 1 through 5 using the completed notebook: [./visualization/sample_data_visualization.ipynb](./visualization/sample_data_visualization.ipynb)
+You can look at a complete process of generations 1 through 5 and the speed training using the completed notebook: [./visualization/sample_data_visualization.ipynb](./visualization/sample_data_visualization.ipynb)

 ### Mapped Results from generation=5